Bas3d-Labs/drand-quicknet-evm/docs/security/chain-profiles/TEMPLATE.md

 * the deployment manifest resolves and validates
 * chain-adapter configuration validates

-### Tier 2 — Attested
+### Tier 2: Verified

 One-shot deployment and chain-state verification procedures exist and have been successfully exercised.

 Tier 2 is an operational claim and cannot be proven solely by loading the profile.

-### Tier 3 — Production hardening
+### Tier 3: Production hardening

 Recurring watches and alerting are operational.